-The final project is an opportunity for you to identify and articulate your personal theory of instructional supervision.
-Your personal theory of instructional supervision should: (1) reflect on personal beliefs regarding the supervisor-supervisee relationship, (2) articulate how your personal beliefs would shape the future of instructional supervision, (3) connect personal beliefs to insights from your own experience as a teacher/administrator/other, and (4) connect the content and activities learned from the course text (23 topics).
+The final project is an opportunity for you to identify and articulate your personal theory of learning and teaching.
+Your personal theory of learning and teaching should: (1) reflect on your personal beliefs regarding the teaching-learning process, (2) articulate how your personal beliefs would shape future classroom learning and teaching, (3) connect personal beliefs to your own experiences as a teacher/administrator/other, and (4) connect personal beliefs to the content and activities learned from the course text (16 topics).

-Your paper should: (a) be numbered (no title page), (b) include appropriate headings, (c) be free of mechanical errors, (d) have an overall flow of textual material, and (e) be a minimum of five (5) double-spaced pages (not including references) (12 point, Times New Roman font). \I suggest that you begin formulating your final project as you begin the course by recording in your final project working document "take aways" or "gems of learning" that you gather as you proceed through the topics (chapters), rather than trying to put it all together at the end of the course.
+Your paper should (a) be numbered (no title page), (b) include appropriate headings, (c) be free of mechanical errors, (d) have an overall flow of textual material, and (e) be a minimum of five (5) double-spaced pages (not including references) (12 point, Times New Roman font).
+I suggest that you begin formulating your final project as you begin the course by recording in your final project working document "take aways" and "gems of learning" as you proceed through the topics (chapters), rather than trying to put it all together at the end of the course.
 The former approach will result in a more inclusive recording of your learning in the course, instead of a haphazard, patchwork of ideas put together at the end.